maxjing/cmpt354_rentalhouse_project/README.md

 1. Have latest NodeJS installed on your machine
 2. Have latest NPM installed on your machine
 3. Install XAMPP and setup your database
-4. Have Git Bash installed
+4. Have Git Bash installed on your machine

 # Setting requirement
 1. Appache and MySQL is turned on at XAMPP